Skip to Content

 Only now I think in terms of baked, not fried.
 Although – this recipe would be perfect for the air fryer too.
 This air fryer frozen shrimp recipe is a great one to keep in your back pocket for quick and easy shrimp meals.

 I also wear pants that are 3 sizes smaller (thank god skinny jeans weren’t in back then).
 Hey!
 I think I finally found something that’s gotten better with age!
-Those multiplying gray hairs are really good at making me forget all the good stuff when they’re staring me in face as I twist my hair into a ponytail every.damn.day.
+Those multiplying gray hairs are really good at making me forget all the good stuff when they’re staring me in the face as I twist my hair into a ponytail every.damn.day.

 So yeah, this is my 3 sizes skinnier version of Bang Bang Shrimp.